10 Cool Things to Do in San Francisco Now

 One of the hottest spaces for rent in San Francisco: Finn Town, on Market Street, where all-American comfort food is the order du jour for whatever you're celebrating.
 Expect crowdpleasers like Dungeness crab “tots,” short rib sloppy joe’s, and even a “Friendsgiving” plate complete with herbed turkey in Grand Marnier cranberry sauce and leg confit stuffing.

 RELATED: Hidden SF: 7 Non-Touristy Things to Do in the City by the Bay

 The Castro Fountain

-The new Deco-inspired Castro Fountain bakeshop looks straight out of a Wes Anderson movie set -- and has waiters in bow ties to boot.
+Deco-inspired bakeshop Castro Fountain looks straight out of a Wes Anderson movie set—and has waiters in bow ties to boot.
 Our favorite throwback ice cream flavor is hands down the huckleberry and brown sugar buttermilk, but even the vegan offerings are spot on (try the guava sorbet).

 Thanks for Signing Up!